yoasif/yoasif.github.io/_posts/2025-02-26-mozillas-new-terms-of-use-are-out-of-step-with-firefoxs-direct-competition.markdown

 The community [has](https://mastodon.social/@jomo@mstdn.io/114072136832770185) [also](https://mastodon.social/@mttaggart@infosec.exchange/114071999430250354) [zeroed](https://www.reddit.com/r/firefox/comments/1iyuvjf/introducing_a_terms_of_use_and_updated_privacy/meyb9e9/) in on this phrase, with contributors [asking directly](https://discourse.mozilla.org/t/why-does-mozilla-now-require-a-nonexclusive-royalty-free-worldwide-license-when-entering-information-in-firefox/140700) [what up with that?](https://www.youtube.com/watch?v=sqpnRyfz_aY)

-I'm not going to ponder about why Mozilla wants this royalty-free license, but I did immediately wonder whether using Microsoft Word also needed this kind of license -- since it is *processing my words*.
+While I'm not going to ponder about *why* Mozilla wants this royalty-free license to my intellectual property, I immediately wondered whether using Microsoft Word also needed this kind of license grant -- since it is *processing my words*.

-I was quickly [informed](https://www.microsoft.com/en-us/legal/terms-of-use) that:
+I was quickly [informed](https://www.microsoft.com/en-us/legal/terms-of-use) by a chatroom interlocutor that:

 >To the extent necessary to provide the Services to you and others, to protect you and the Services, and to improve Microsoft products and services, you grant to Microsoft a worldwide and royalty-free intellectual property license to use Your Content, for example, to make copies of, retain, transmit, reformat, display, and distribute via communication tools Your Content on the Services.

-which is part of a section called "Your Content" where Microsoft explicitly disclaims ownership of your content:
+which definitely feels sketchy.
+However, this copy is part of a section called "Your Content" where Microsoft explicitly disclaims ownership of your content:

 > Many of our Services allow you to create, store or share Your Content or receive material from others. **We don’t claim ownership of Your Content.** Your Content remains yours and you are responsible for it.

-The verbiage in this section seems to describe terms for user generated content that is transmitted to or hosted on Microsoft cloud software.
-Beyond that, Microsoft specifically disclaims ownership of your content - something Mozilla does not do.

 If that gives you the ick, or you simply want to avoid the [ads coming to Office](https://beebom.com/microsoft-free-ad-supported-office-quietly-launched/), you may want to try [LibreOffice](https://www.libreoffice.org/) - which doesn't seem to have a terms of service.
 Just local, open source software.

+Ultimately, Microsoft specifically disclaims ownership of your content - something Mozilla does not do.

 Is Mozilla an outlier here?
 Is this as weird as it seems?
 Mozilla has a [browser comparison page](https://www.mozilla.org/en-US/firefox/browsers/compare/), so we can use those as a basis for comparison - let's look at the data!